CodeHunter2006/CodeHunter2006.github.io/_posts/2021-10-08-Kubernetes_Concepts.md

     define tasks that run to completion and then stop.
     Jobs represent one-off tasks, whereas CronJobs recur according to a schedule.

+- Custom Resources Definition(CRD)
+  You can define your own resource based on basic resources.

+- Operators
+  Operators are software extensions to Kubernetes that make use of custom resources to manage applications and their components.
+  Operators follow Kubernetes principles, notably the control loop.
+  Kubernetes' operator pattern concept lets you extend the cluster's behaviour without modifying the code of Kubernetes itself by linking controllers to one or more custom resources.
+  Operators are clients of the Kubernetes API that act as controllers for a Custom Resource.

 ## Services, Load Balancing, and Networking

 - Kubernetes networking addresses four concerns: